puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/build-and-commit-model/readme.md

 ## Transaction cleaner

-Transaction cleaner is used for automatic closing of transactions that are open longer then specified timeout value ('maxTransactionAge' setting in the configuration).
+Transaction cleaner is used for automatic closing of transactions that are open longer then specified timeout value ('transactionIdleTimeOut' or 'maxTransactionAge' setting in the configuration).
+Transaction resets her time setting 'transactionIdleTimeOut' after invoking CRUD, RPC operation, and is still valid  for time specified in value of setting.
 This mechanism effectively suppresses application-level errors - open transactions are not closed at the end of the workflow.

 Next sequence diagram describes cleaning process.
 Referenced diagram 'Close transaction' is placed in the previous 'Closing transaction'